 ‘When do you start putting rusk in bottles before bed?’
 (Erm… never!)

-All because they’ve had it drilled into them that babies should sleep through the night, and that it is normal to override their natural sleep patterns.
+All because they’ve had it drilled into them that babies should sleep through the night, and that it's normal to override their natural sleep patterns.
 It isn’t.

 Babies have short sleep cycles.
 Fact of life.

-This societal obsession has only served to make new mums paranoid that their baby is ‘abnormal’, or even validate their plans to give their baby food prematurely for the sake of a few hours kip.
-Parenting is bloody exhausting so it’s no wonder mums cave in!
+This societal obsession has served to make new mums paranoid that their baby is ‘abnormal’, or validates their plan to give their baby food prematurely for the sake of a few hours' kip.
+Parenting is bloody exhausting so it’s no wonder mums cave in.